TL;DR

 - A random 32-byte “data key” is generated on your device

-- This data key is encrypted with your password-derived wrapping key
+- This data key is encrypted locally with a wrapping key derived from that OPAQUE export key

-- The encrypted data key is stored on our servers—but we can't decrypt it without your password
+- The encrypted data key is stored on our servers — but we can’t decrypt it without the client-side unlock material

 Why store the encrypted data key?

-So you can log in from any device!
-When you switch computers or use your phone, we send you the encrypted blob, you re-enter your password to decrypt it locally, and you're back in.
-Without storing it, you'd need to manually copy a 32-byte key between devices—terrible UX for the same security.
+So you can log in from any device.
+When you switch computers or use your phone, we send the encrypted blob, your browser unlocks it locally after secure sign-in, and you’re back in.
+Without storing it, you’d need to manually copy a 32-byte key between devices — terrible UX for the same security.

 Every piece of sensitive data gets encrypted on your device: